limbusdev/guardian_monsters_artwork/index.md

 ## Deprecated Monsters

-Free to use under CC-BY-4.0
+Free to use under CC-BY-4.0, no name restrictions.

 |Type           |Sprite                     |
 |---------------|---------------------------|